-Directors are required to allocate sufficient time to the Company to discharge their responsibilities effectively.
-Attendance at Board and Board Committee meetings for the financial year ended 31 March 2019 is set out in the table below:
+Directors are required to devote sufficient time to the Company to discharge their responsibilities effectively and to use their best endeavours to attend meetings.
+Attendance at Board and Board Committee meetings for the financial year ended 31 March 2020 is set out in the table below:

 Type of Meetings Board of Directors Audit Committee Nomination Committee Remuneration Committee

-Name of Directors Attendance during tenure in office
+Name of Directors Meeting Attendance

-Hew Voon Foo 5/5 5/5 2/2 2/2

 Chin Kem Weng 5/5 N/A N/A N/A

+Sow Ewe Lee 5/5 N/A N/A N/A

 Tan Moon Teik 5/5 N/A N/A N/A

-Chen Khai Voon 4/5 4/5 2/2 2/2
+Hew Voon Foo 5/5 5/5 1/1 3/3

-Teh Kim Seng 5/5 5/5 2/2 2/2
+Teh Kim Seng 5/5 5/5 1/1 3/3

-Sow Ewe Lee (Appointed on 1 October 2018) 2/2 N/A N/A N/A

-Wong Wai Tzing (Resigned on 1 October 2018) 3/3 3/3 N/A N/A
+Chen Khai Voon 5/5 5/5 1/1 3/3

 The Board ordinarily schedules to meet on a quarterly basis.
-All Board and Board Committee meeting dates are pre-scheduled at the end of the year for the following year in ensuring full and complete attendance and participation.
+All Board and Board Committee meeting dates are prescheduled at the end of the year for the following year in ensuring full and complete attendance and participation.
 Additional meetings will be convened as and when necessary to discuss and consider urgent and important matters that require the Board's attention.
 Where appropriate, decisions may be taken by way of circular resolutions between the scheduled meetings which are supported with all the relevant information and explanations required for an informed decision to be made.